micaelcid/inventory-interface/README.md

 A baseline for server side rendering for your React application.

 ## Getting started
-First, you need to clone the backend which this client consume: ```https://github.com/micaelcid/node-js-caelum```
+First, you need to clone the backend which this client consume on: ```https://github.com/micaelcid/node-js-caelum```

-After that Clone the repo with
+After that, Clone the repo with
 ```git clone https://github.com/micaelcid/react-ssr-spa```

 Install dependencies with